MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-troubleshooting.md

 - **Admin consent**: If any scope requires admin consent, check if the consent was granted for the particular scope to the user.

-In addition, inspect the access token that was sent to the tab if the following values are correct:
+In addition, inspect the access token that was sent to the tab app to verify if the following values are correct:

 - **Audience (aud)**: Check if the app ID in the token is correct as given in Azure AD.
 - **Tenant Id(tid)**: Check if the tenant mentioned in the token is correct.